netresearch/dhl-module-rates-express/doc/src/SetupDoc/install.rst

 Automatic uninstallation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using Magento® **2.2** or higher, it can be uninstalled as follows:
+If you are using Magento® **2.2** or higher, the module can be uninstalled as follows:

 * On the command line, navigate into the root folder of your Magento® installation.
 * Execute the following commands: